Hempstead lands top MVC baseball honors

-Dubuque Hempstead’s Andrue Henry and Jeff Rapp landed top honors in the Valley Division today when the Mississippi Valley Conference announced its baseball honor units.
+Dubuque Hempstead’s Andrue Henry and Jeff Rapp landed top honors in the Valley Division on Thursday, when the Mississippi Valley Conference announced it’s baseball honor units.

 Henry, who will play at Kirkwood Community College in the fall, is 5-0 with a 0.84 ERA and 25 strikeouts in 25 innings of work.
 He is also batting .396 (21-for-53) with five doubles, two home runs and 14 RBIs.